Quality Plumber Week 2021 Stories

-Here are just a few of those positive stories that you’ve shared with us from the past year…
+Here are just a few of those positive Quality Plumber Week stories that you shared with us in 2021:

 As you would expect, many of our jobs were cancelled when lockdown started, and to protect the company and the staff we put everyone (bar myself) onto furlough for 2-3 months.
 During this time, we planned for the months to come and only carried out essential or emergency work.